mlangbehn/DotFiles/README.md

 I have never been satisfied with other dotfiles people have published.
 I have read through a selection of them and used them -- and other documentation -- as templates to base my own off of.

-I hope that these files may be useful to others (whether they use my versions, or just use them as reference)!
+I hope that these files may be useful to others (whether they use my versions, or use them as reference)!

 Installation
 ====================